AdoptOpenJDK/adoptopenjdk-getting-started-kit/source-code/loading_openjdk_into_ide.md

 # Loading OpenJDK into IDE

-Having obtained the Java source files either in native environment as per [Getting the source code](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuildInstructions#Manual) or [shared from VM into its host machine](virtual-machines/sharing_host_folder_with_guest_vm.md) the links below show how to view / edit Java source code in an IDE.
+Having obtained the Java source files either in native environment as per [Getting the source code](https://java.net/projects/adoptopenjdk/pages/AdoptOpenJDKBuildInstructions#Manual) or [Sharing files from VM into its host machine](virtual-machines/sharing_host_folder_with_guest_vm.md) the links below show how to view / edit Java source code in an IDE.
 * [IntelliJ](loading_openjdk_in_intellij.md)
 * [Eclipse](loading_openjdk_in_eclipse.md)
 * [Netbeans](loading_openjdk_in_netbeans.md)